mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 SQLite is an implementation NOT a standard.

 Relational data on the client is questionable...
+Likely you want something else anyway.

+Ok, so web storage: let's hack you!